UBCSailbot/docs/docs/current/sailbot_workspace/net_workspace.md

 (optional), `src/`, and `test/` folder, as well as a `CMakeLists.txt` which will need to be filled out accordingly.

 ??? example
-    This is the `CMakeLists.txt` for an example module where the source files are for Cached Fibonacci program.
+    This is the `CMakeLists.txt` for an example module where the source files are for a Cached Fibonacci program.

     ```cmake
     set(module example)